samuel-bohman/AI-benchmarking-guide/Azure_Results/ND_GB200_v6_results.md

 | Device to Device read |  1530              |

-## NCCL Bandwidth
+### NCCL Bandwidth

-The values (in GB/s), in the table 6 and figure 5 below, are the bus bandwidth values obtained from the NCCL AllReduce (Ring algorithm) tests in-place operations, varying from 1KB to 8GB of data.
+The values (in GB/s) are the bus bandwidth values obtained from the NCCL AllReduce (Ring algorithm) tests in-place operations, varying from 1KB to 8GB of data.

 | Message Size (Bytes) | ND GB200 v6 (GB/s) |
 | -------------------- | ----------------- |